 Ricardo Energy & Environment - the UK Inventory Agency - will be accessible to the expert reviewers throughout the contract to answer questions including details about the Inventory architecture and provide background information and materials as appropriate.
-The availability of the Ricardos' experts will be shared with the expert reviewers and BEIS ahead of time.
+The availability of Ricardo experts will be shared with the expert reviewers and DESNZ ahead of time.
 Where possible requests for information will mainly be resolved by emails.
 Questions outside Ricardo's area of expertise will be forwarded to other members of the consortium in a timely fashion so that queries can be resolved as soon as possible.

 Ricardo will also provide an overview of the Inventory architecture before work starts to give expert reviewers a basic knowledge of the UK Inventory and how the UK Inventory is compiled.
-BEIS will supply the reviewers with the following documents at the start of the project
+DESNZ will supply the reviewers with the following documents at the start of the project.

 - Latest UK National Inventory Report

-- Latest UK Emissions Projections (EEP 2021 / EEP 2022)
+- Latest UK Emissions Projections (EEP 2022 / EEP 2023)

 - UK Net-Zero Strategy Document (2021)

 - UK Hydrogen Strategy Document (2021)

 - UK Biomass Policy Statement (2021)

-Questions around data, methodology, models etc, that are not covered by this documentation should be posed to the Inventory Agency, as previously agreed by BEIS, as soon as they arise.
+Questions about data, methodology, models etc, that are not covered by this documentation should be posed to the Inventory Agency, as previously agreed by DESNZ, as soon as they arise.

-Regular catch ups should be held between reviewers of the same sector to share learning and developments and to ensure that they are not spending too much time on the same issues within a sector.
+Regular catch ups should be held between reviewers to share learning and developments and to ensure that they are not spending too much time on the same issues.

-Where sectors are being reviewed in parallel, cross-cutting issues that arise during the review process should be addressed through communication between different review teams.
-BEIS will facilitate contract between different review teams.
+Where sub-sectors are being reviewed in parallel, we encourage that cross-cutting issues that arise during the review process should be addressed through communication between different reviewers.

-There will be project catch up meetings between BEIS, the expert reviewers, and Ricardo, where progress and issues are discussed.
+There will be project catch up meetings between DESNZ, Defra, Environment Agency, Devolved Administration, the expert reviewers, and Ricardo, where progress and issues are discussed.
 These meetings should focus information not yet clear to the review team, on providing solutions to challenges and how those solutions can be implemented in the Inventory.

-The full rapid review project will be guided by a non-disclosure agreement between all parties as this project should not be discussed elsewhere, however, you may use lesson learned from this project in your day-to-day activities without direct reference to the UK Inventory.
+The full in-depth review (rapid review) project will be guided by a non-disclosure agreement between all parties as this project should not be discussed elsewhere, however, you may use lesson learned from this project in your day-to-day activities without direct reference to the UK Inventory.